this-vishalsingh/zp1/ARCHITECTURE.md

     end
 ```

-Using M31 allows the absolute fastest integer math on CPUs/GPUs, but breaks traditional FFTs.
-The **Circle STARK** construction restores the FFT ability via the geometry of the circle, giving us the "Holy Grail" of small fields + efficient FFTs.
+Using M31 provides efficient integer math on CPUs/GPUs, but breaks traditional FFTs.
+The **Circle STARK** construction restores FFT capability via the geometry of the circle, enabling the combination of small fields with efficient FFTs.